Dohessiekan/Introduction_ML_Summative/README.md

 Description: The dataset contains transactions made by credit cards, labeled as fraudulent or non-fraudulent.
 It includes several features that represent transaction details.
 Preprocessing: Data was preprocessed to handle missing values, normalize features, and address class imbalance.
 Key Findings
-The Vanilla Neural Network served as a baseline model, showing moderate performance with standard neural network architecture.
+The Vanilla Neural Network(model1) served as a baseline model, showing moderate performance with standard neural network architecture.
 The Regularized Neural Network (model2) significantly improved the accuracy and ability to generalize, utilizing regularization techniques and class weights to handle class imbalance.
 Model2 demonstrated superior performance metrics, including accuracy, precision, and recall, making it more effective for detecting fraud.

-#Discussion on Optimization Techniques#
+#  Discussion on Optimization Techniques

 In this Credit Card Fraud Detection project, we employed several optimization techniques to enhance the performance and accuracy of our models.
 The goal was to create a robust model capable of detecting fraudulent transactions with high precision.
 We implemented these techniques with a clear focus on regularization, class balancing, learning rate adaptation, and early stopping, each playing a critical role in improving the model's effectiveness.

 1. Regularization Techniques